Visual Transformation Telling

 \subsection{Task Definition}

 Visual transformation telling aims to test machines' ability to reason and describe transformations from a sequence of visual states, i.e., images.
 Formally, $N+1$ images $S=\{s_n\}_{n=1}^{N+1}$ are provided, which are \textit{logically related} and \textit{semantically distinct}.
-Logically related means that these images are associated with a particular event, e.g., completing a job, while semantically distinct implies substantial changes that are meaningful to people, i.e. transformation.
+Logically related means these images are associated with a particular event and are arranged in time sequence.
+Semantically different means that adjacent images come from two discontinuous time points and the content they contain has substantially changed, i.e., a transformation.
 The objective is then to reason $N$ transformations $T=\{t_n\}_{n=1}^{N}$ between every two adjacent images and describe them in natural language, such that $s_1 \rightarrow t_1 \rightarrow s_2 \rightarrow \cdots \rightarrow t_n \rightarrow s_{n+1} $ is logically sound.